JonahZeng/IIViewer/README.md

 cmake --build . --config Release
 ```

-### linux
+### linux(amd64)
-I did not tested very much, just had a try on Ubuntu 22.04, it works.
+I did not tested very deeply, just have a try on Ubuntu 22.04, it works.

+### macos
+I didn't have any mac device, but I'm sure compile this project on macos would be easy.